DBremen/dbremen.github.io/_posts/2021-02-18-Graph_theory_with_PowerShell.md

 ## Undirected graphs <a name="undirected"></a>

 As an example of an undirected graph the below graph shows the connection between four cities in the United States.
 The labels on the edges indicate driving time in hours.
 In this example the placement of the nodes corresponds roughly to the geography of the cities, but in general the layout of a graph is arbitrary.
 This time we will create node and edge objects since the position of the nodes is an attribute of a node rather than an edge.
-Edges  can also have labels assinged through the label attribute.
+Edges  can also have labels assigned through the label attribute.
 We also need to switch the LayoutEngine since not every one of them honors the position attribute (see [here](https://observablehq.com/@magjac/placing-graphviz-nodes-in-fixed-positions)).

 ```PowerShell
 $nodes = & {